Skip to main content

 Topical medicines

 Treatment that applies drugs directly to the skin is called topical therapy.
 It can be very helpful in treating many early skin lymphomas.
-When a drug is placed on the skin, its effects are concentrated on that spot, with much smaller amounts reaching the rest of the body.
+When a drug is put on the skin, its effects are concentrated on that spot, with much smaller amounts reaching the rest of the body.
 This can help limit side effects, especially for strong medicines such as some chemotherapy drugs.

 Topical forms of these drugs can also be applied directly to the skin as ointments, gels, foams, and creams (usually once or twice a day), or injected directly into skin lesions (on a less frequent basis).
 This can be very helpful in treating skin lesions.
 When applied on or injected into the skin, less of the drug is absorbed into the body, resulting in fewer side effects.
 Long-term use of topical corticosteroids may cause the skin in that area to become thinner.

-Topical chemotherapy drugs: Chemotherapy (chemo) drugs are strong medicines often given by mouth or injected into a vein to treat more advanced cancers, including advanced skin lymphomas.
+Chemotherapy (chemo) drugs are strong medicines often given by mouth or injected into a vein to treat more advanced cancers, including advanced skin lymphomas.
 See Whole-body (Systemic) Treatments for Skin Lymphomas.

 Some chemo drugs can be used to treat earlier forms of skin lymphoma by putting them directly on the skin (usually in a cream, ointment, or gel).
 The drugs most often used to treat skin lymphoma include mechlorethamine (nitrogen mustard) and carmustine (BCNU).
 Possible side effects include redness, swelling, or irritation where the drug is applied, as well as an increased risk of other types of skin cancer in the area.

-Topical retinoids: Retinoids are drugs related to vitamin A. They can affect certain genes in lymphoma cells that cause them to grow or mature.
+Retinoids are drugs related to vitamin A. They can affect certain genes in lymphoma cells that cause them to grow or mature.

 Some retinoids, such as bexarotene (Targretin), come in a gel that can be applied directly to skin lesions.
 Possible side effects include redness, itching, irritation, and sensitivity to sunlight in the area where the drug is applied.
 These drugs can cause birth defects, so they should not be used by women who are or could become pregnant.